Eklipsorz/CAGMA/VMBuildTools/readme.md

 This toolkits help us quickly create a VM image and install OS.
-However, there are some
+However, this toolkits is incompleted because of some problems.